United-Agri-Systems-1998/traffic-lights/README.md

    - Ensure Beckhoff TwinCAT 3 is installed on your machine.
 Use the provided VM if necessary.

 2. **Project Structure:**
-   - Create a new project in TwinCAT 3.
+   - Create a new project in TwinCAT 3 or start from the master branch as a template.
    - Organize your code into sections for traffic light control, pedestrian crossing logic, and HMI design.

 3. **Traffic Light Control Logic:**